IBM/GameOn-Java-Microservices-on-Kubernetes/README.md

 Now that you have successfully deployed your own app in the Bluemix Kubernetes Container Service, you can access it via its IP address and assigned Port.
 > https://169.xxx.xxx.xxx:30443/
+> You will need to use https on port 30443.

 * You will see the homepage of your app on that address.
 ![Homepage](images/home.png)